VegaDeftwing/OpGuidesHugoSrc/content/Music/musichard.md

 {{< /hint >}}

-If youre confused about how digital 1's and 0's can represent an analog signal in the first place, refer back to samples in [Chapter 2 - Sound Sources]({{< relref "Music/sources" >}}).
+If you're confused about how digital 1's and 0's can represent an analog signal in the first place, refer back to samples in {{< button relref="music/sources" color="music" >}}Chapter 2 - Sound Sources{{< /button >}}.
 For more information on how Digital to Analog and Analog to Digital conversion works, check out [this video from xiph.org](https://xiph.org/video/vid2.shtml).

 {{< columns >}}